Guidance

 Introduction

-Disability Confident is creating a movement of change, encouraging employers to think differently about disability and take action to improve how they recruit, retain and develop disabled people.
-Being Disability Confident is a unique opportunity to lead the way in your community, and you might just discover someone your business cannot do without.
+Disability Confident is creating a movement of change, encouraging employers to think differently about disability and take action to improve how they recruit, retain, and develop disabled people.
+Being Disability Confident is a unique opportunity to lead the way in your community and show that you are a disability inclusive employer.

 The 3 levels are designed to support you on your Disability Confident journey.
 The 3 levels are: